t-sagara/jageocoder/README.md

 Use `searchNode()` to retrieve information about an address.

 This function returns a list of type `jageocoder.result` .
-You can access the address node directly from this result.
+You can access the address node from node element of the Result object.

 ```
 >>> results = jageocoder.searchNode('新宿区西新宿２－８－１')